Waterpark owner fights Gov. Jay Inslee’s ‘hypocritical’ shutdown order that opens lakes

-Washington Gov. Jay Inslee’s shutdown order has yet to deter fun-seekers from flocking to the public shoreline on Lake Chelan—or protesters from descending on Seattle, but if Robert Bordner reopens his water park, he could go to jail.
+Washington Gov. Jay Inslee’s coronavirus shutdown order has yet to deter fun-seekers from flocking to the public shoreline on Lake Chelan or protesters from descending on Seattle, but if Robert Bordner reopens his water park, he could go to jail.

-Faced with a choice of closing down or landing behind bars, Mr. Bordner shuttered two weeks ago the Slidewaters Waterpark on Lake Chelan, but he refuses to go quietly, waging a legal battle against what he described as a “hypocritical” state reopening plan that threatens to sink his family-owned business.
+Faced with a choice of closing down or landing behind bars, Mr. Bordner shuttered two weeks ago the Slidewaters Waterpark on Lake Chelan, but he refuses to go quietly, waging a legal battle against what he calls a “hypocritical” state reopening plan that threatens to sink his family-owned business.

-“If the pandemic is too dangerous to open a water park, it’s too dangerous to protest,” Mr. Bordner, who owns Slidewaters with his cousin Burke Bordner, told the Washington Times.
+“If the pandemic is too dangerous to open a water park, it’s too dangerous to protest,” Mr. Bordner, who owns Slidewaters with his cousin Burke Bordner, told The Washington Times.

 So far he’s swimming against the legal tide.
-Attorneys for the Freedom Foundation took the case last week before the Ninth Circuit Court of Appeals after a federal judge dismissed the lawsuit challenging the governor’s authority to issue emergency orders in response to the novel coronavirus pandemic.
+Attorneys for the Freedom Foundation took the case last week before the U.S. Court of Appeals for the 9th Circuit after a federal judge dismissed the lawsuit challenging the governor’s authority to issue emergency orders in response to the coronavirus pandemic.

-“Even if Plaintiff has identified a constitutionally protected interest upon which the emergency proclamation infringes, the infringement is justified by the ongoing public health emergency caused by COVID-19,” said U.S. District Court Judge Thomas O. Rice in his ruling.
+“Even if Plaintiff has identified a constitutionally protected interest upon which the emergency proclamation infringes, the infringement is justified by the ongoing public health emergency caused by COVID-19,” U.S. District Judge Thomas O. Rice said in his ruling.

 The day after the judge’s July 14 ruling, officials with the state Department of Labor and Industries (L&I) arrived at Slidewaters with an “order and notice of immediate restraint,” hitting the company with a fine of nearly $10,000 and warning that the Bordners could face up to six months in jail.